01 of 16

 12 of 16

 Two lilies, Turk's cap lily and foxtail lily, make this flower border special.
-Some knowledge and effort is required to grow these plants, but the payout is worth it.
+Some knowledge and effort are required to grow these plants, but the payout is worth it.
 Soil should be moist, but well-drained.
 A sunny, sheltered spot in the garden is ideal, as high winds cause these tall stems to snap.
-An hour devoted to staking your tall lilies is essential for these top heavy flowers, as the blooming time always seems to coincide with spring storms.
+An hour devoted to staking your tall lilies is essential for these top-heavy flowers, as the blooming time always seems to coincide with spring storms.
 Single stakes are better than grow-through grids for lilies, as you should tie the stems at multiple places along the stake for the most secure support.Continue to 13 of 16 below.

 13 of 16